 With that said, Daniele is the fancy bread baker that uses yeast and patiently waits for it to rise in a perfectly warm environment.
 She’s the one that puts criss-crosses on it and places it on pretty towels for you to oogle.
 But me – I’m WAY to impatient for that, which is why this Irish Beer Bread is right up my alley.

 For an impatient Momma like myself, it accomplished many objectives in one.
 I baked an insanely tasty quick bread.
 It took like two seconds to put together.
 It was so easy that the kids were able to help me.
 And, the super cool bubbling action that took place when we added the beer to the dry ingredients counted as a science experiment.
 Recipe + Kids + Science = My Kind Of Baking!

 I wish I could claim all of the bragging rights for this recipe, but I can’t because I snagged this recipe from Len on Allrecipes.com who got this recipe from his “own lazy Irish grandmother”.
 If you’re looking for something incredible to make, this bread is awesome and I’m not embarrassed to admit that I ate a huge slab of it right out of the oven.

 Just so you know, I altered the recipe a pinch to crunch up the crust and added some Jane’s Krazy Mixed-Up Salt, to which I am highly addicted to!

 - 1/2 teaspoon salt

 - 2 tablespoons sugar

 - 12 ounces room temperature beer (The better the beer, the better the bread.
-I used Harp Lager – a personal favorite of mine – made by Guinness.)
+I like using a lighter beer in this recipe, like Harp over Guinness.)